Autocode: Later Autocodes

 Brooker also developed an autocode for the Ferranti Mercury in the 1950s in conjunction with the University of Manchester.

 Mercury Autocode had a limited repertoire of variables a-z and a'-z' and, in some ways resembled early versions of the later Dartmouth BASIC language.
 It pre-dated ALGOL, having no concept of stacks and hence no recursion or dynamically-allocated arrays.
 In order to overcome the relatively small store size available on Mercury, large programs were written as distinct "chapters", each of which constituted an overlay.
 Some skill was required to minimise time-consuming transfers of control between chapters.
 This concept of overlays from drum under user control became common until virtual memory became available in later machines.
 Slightly different dialects of Mercury Autocode were implemented for the Ferranti Atlas (distinct from the later Atlas Autocode) and the ICT 1300 and 1900 range.

 The version for the EDSAC 2 was devised by David Hartley of University of Cambridge Mathematical Laboratory in 1961.
 Known as EDSAC 2 Autocode, it was a straight development from Mercury Autocode adapted for local circumstances, and was noted for its object code optimisation and source-language diagnostics which were advanced for the time.
 A version was developed for the successor Titan (the prototype Atlas 2 computer) as a temporary stop-gap while a more substantially advanced language known as CPL was being developed.
 CPL was never completed but did give rise to BCPL (developed by M. Richards), which in turn led to B and ultimately C. A contemporary but separate thread of development, Atlas Autocode was developed for the University of Manchester Atlas 1 machine.

+Other autocodes

+Autocodes developed in the Soviet Union include AKI (AvtoKod "Inzhener", i.e., "Engineer autocode"). and avtokod "Ekonomist" (автокод ЭКОНОМИСТ), used in Minsk family of computers.